SateaMall/ClaimsKG-Statistical-Repository/README.md

 # ClaimsKG-Statistical-Repository
 ## Prerequisites:
-Redis Server: Make sure Redis is installed and running on your machine.
+- Redis Server: Make sure Redis is installed and running on your machine.
+- Node.js: Requires a minimum Node.js version of v18.13.

 ## Clone the project
 git clone git@github.com:SateaMall/ClaimsKG-Statistical-Repository.git